Cigarette packets in Australia: Warnings

 With each warning is an accompanying graphic, and detailed information on the back of the packet.
 In addition, cigar and loose tobacco packets show other, slightly altered warnings.
 These warnings target the misconception that alternative, non-cigarette tobacco products are less harmful.

 There have been calls to expand the range of warnings to reflect current research into the effects of smoking, such as impacts on fertility.

 Australian cigarette packaging laws also prohibit the use of terms such as 'light', 'mild', 'extra mild', etc. The three major Australian tobacco manufacturers agreed to stop using these terms, after investigation of complaints of misleading and deceptive terms were made to the Australian Competition & Consumer Commission (ACCC) in 2005.
 This has assisted in counteracting the belief that some cigarette varieties are less harmful than others.
-To the same effect, while the carbon monoxide, nicotine and tar content of particular brands of cigarettes used to be mandated, the display and/or advertisement these figures is now prohibited under the government's "All Cigarettes are Toxic" campaign.
+To the same effect, while the carbon monoxide, nicotine and tar content of particular brands of cigarettes used to be mandated, the display and/or advertisement of these figures is now prohibited under the government's "All Cigarettes are Toxic" campaign.

-In 2014, an population-wide, interrupted time-series analysis concludes there was a significant increase of calls to Quitline in some states not attributable to other factors that would suggest plain packaging might encourage smokers to attempt or at least seek help with quitting smoking.
+In 2014, a population-wide, interrupted time-series analysis concludes there was a significant increase of calls to Quitline in some states not attributable to other factors that would suggest plain packaging might encourage smokers to attempt or at least seek help with quitting smoking.

 In 2018, the World Trade Organization (WTO) Panel Report on Australia's Tobacco Plain Packaging (TPP) policy determined that "there is some econometric evidence suggesting that the TPP measures, in combination with the enlarged GHWs implemented at the same time, contributed to the reduction in wholesale cigarette sales, and therefore cigarette consumption, after their entry into force" and that, overall, the decrease in cigarette sales accelerated after TPP measures based on a review of the evidence regarding tobacco sales.

 In 2020, an World Trade Organization Appellate Body (WTOAB) assessment of the Panel's findings upheld the findings of the Panel regarding the effect of TPP on reducing smoking prevalence and cigarette consumption, concluding that "while the appellants may disagree with the Panel's review of the factual evidence, as well as its conclusion, the Panel's explanation for how it reviewed the evidence and its reasons for its ultimate conclusion are quite clearly expressed.
 There is no doubt, in our view, about how and why the Panel concluded that "[t]he downward trend in cigarette sales in Australia appears to have accelerated in the post-TPP period."